cloud-hypervisor/cloud-hypervisor/docs/logging.md

 ## Control

 The number of `-v` parameters passed to the `cloud-hypervisor` binary will determine the log level.
-Currenly the default is log messages up to `WARN:` (`warn!`) are included by default.
+Currently the default is log messages up to `WARN:` (`warn!`) are included by default.
 The `--log-file` allows the log to be sent to a location other than `stderr`.

 ## Levels

 ### `error!()`

-For immediate, unrecoverable errors where it does not make sense for the execution to continue as the behaviour of the VM is considerablely impacted.
+For immediate, unrecoverable errors where it does not make sense for the execution to continue as the behaviour of the VM is considerably impacted.

 Cloud Hypervisor should exit shortly after reporting this error (with a non-zero exit code).
 Generally this should be used during initial construction of the VM state before the virtual CPUs have begun running code.